-In addition to Kristin’s growing law practice, she serves as Chair of the Citizens Review Committee (CRC) in Portland.
+In addition to Kristin’s litigation practice, she serves as Chair of the Citizens Review Committee (CRC) in Portland.
 The committee serves at the appointment of the Portland City Council to help improve police accountability, promote higher standards of police services, and increase public confidence.
 The CRC falls under the purview of the Independent Police Review Division of the Portland City Auditor.
 The CRC publicly hears appeals regarding police misconduct, reviews the findings of the commanding officer and, when appropriate, challenges the findings by referring matters to the chief of police or city council for a hearing.

 Kristin earned her J.D. from the University of Texas, School of Law with high honors.
 She is a member of the Chancellors Society, an honors society that recognizes 16 law students who have achieved the highest grade point averages in their class through their second year.
 She is also a member of the Order of the Coif, a national honor society that recognizes the top ten percent of graduating law students from member schools.
 In 2010, she received a Dean’s Achievement Award for her outstanding work in Employment Discrimination.
 Kristin also served as a Notes Editor for the Texas Law Review while in school.